ChrisWhealy/wasm_sha256/README.md

 Instead, to grant access to your home directory, use the fully qualifiied path name.
 E.G. `/Users/chris/`.

-In this example, the local directory `./tests` located under the CWD becomes WASM's virtual root directory.
+In this example, the CWD contains the directory `./tests` which then contains `war_and_peace.txt`.
-Consequently, the file name `war_and_peace.txt` does not need to be prefixed with a directory name.
+Since `./tests` becomes WASM's virtual root directory, the file name `war_and_peace.txt` does not need to be prefixed with the directory name.

 ```bash
 $ wasmer run . --mapdir /::./tests -- war_and_peace.txt